xsscx/xsscx/README.md

-- 👋 Hi, I’m @xsscx
+- 👋 Hi, David Hoyt here ...
 - 👀 I’m interested in ... sailing, skiing and extreme fun
 - 🌱 I’m currently exploiting ...
-Windows Enterprise things
+XNU & Windows Enterprise things
 - 💞️ I’m looking to collaborate on ...
 Research Projects for IP
 - 📫 How to reach me ... @h02332 on Twitter